Dara Khosrowshahi: Early life and education

 In 1987, he graduated from the Hackley School, a private university-preparatory school in Tarrytown.
-In 1991, he graduated with a B.S. in electrical and electronics engineering from Brown University, where he was a member of the social fraternity Sigma Chi.
+In 1991, he graduated with a B.S. in electrical and electronics engineering from Brown University, where he is a member of the social fraternity Sigma Chi.

 Career

 In 1991, Khosrowshahi joined Allen & Company, an investment bank, as an analyst.

+While still a junior employee at the firm, when Khosrowshahi's boss fell sick one day, Khosrowshahi was thus tasked with explaining the numerical figures of a major company deal to Barry Diller.
+The chance meeting with the billionaire thereafter made a deep impression on Khosrowshahi.

-In 1998, he left Allen & Company to work for one of his former clients at the bank, Barry Diller, first at Diller's USA Networks, where he held the positions of senior vice president for strategic planning and then president, and later as chief financial officer of IAC, another company controlled by Diller.
+In 1998, he left Allen & Company to work for Barry Diller, first at Diller's USA Networks, where he held the positions of Senior Vice President for Strategic Planning and then president, and later as chief financial officer of IAC, another company controlled by Diller.

-In 2001, IAC purchased Expedia, and in August 2005, Khosrowshahi became CEO of Expedia.
+In 2001, IAC purchased Expedia, and in August 2005, Khosrowshahi became Expedia's chief executive officer.
 Ten years later, in 2015, Expedia gave him $90 million in stock options as part of a long-term employment agreement, conditioned on him staying with the company until 2020.

 In June 2013, he received a Pacific Northwest Entrepreneur of the Year award from Ernst & Young.

 In 2016, he was one of the highest paid CEOs in the United States.
 During his tenure as CEO of Expedia, "the gross value of its hotel and other travel bookings more than quadrupled and its pre-tax earnings more than doubled."
 Under Khosrowshahi, Expedia extended its presence to more than 60 countries and acquired Travelocity, Orbitz, and HomeAway.